alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-group-summaries-2019.md

 ### Supporting and improving research

-* (••A•• g): “recently [in] one of the journals someone did a meta-analysis called ‘sensory experiences’, and it’s so prevalent it should be included in the core characteristics of autism, which it isn’t currently”
+* (**A** g): “recently [in] one of the journals someone did a meta-analysis called ‘sensory experiences’, and it’s so prevalent it should be included in the core characteristics of autism, which it isn’t currently”
-* (••A•• d): “I’m very interested in what are the ways the data is captured – how it could be interpreted with fidelity, so we don’t lose the meaning”
+* (**A** d): “I’m very interested in what are the ways the data is captured – how it could be interpreted with fidelity, so we don’t lose the meaning”
 * (R *T* d): “I’m really interested now in how we can do open and ethical and transparent research which is slightly more impactful on a shorter-term basis than neuroimaging”

 ### Long term benefits